CrowdStrike/falconpy/README.md

 + [Contribute to FalconPy](#contribute-to-falconpy-coffee)

 ## Overview :mag_right:
-There are a large number of CrowdStrike Falcon API service collections (45+) collectively containing hundreds of individual operations, all of which are accessible to your project via FalconPy.
+There are a large number of CrowdStrike Falcon API [service collections](https://www.falconpy.io/Operations/Operations-by-Collection.html) (45+) collectively containing hundreds of [individual operations](https://www.falconpy.io/Operations/All-Operations.html), all of which are accessible to your project via FalconPy.

-FalconPy also supports interaction with all CrowdStrike regions, custom connection and response timeouts, routing requests thru a list of proxies, disabling SSL verification, and custom header configuration.
+The CrowdStrike Falcon SDK for Python also supports interaction with all CrowdStrike regions, custom connection and response timeouts, routing requests thru a list of proxies, disabling SSL verification, and custom header configuration.

 > If the CrowdStrike APIs were rings of great power, that the Dark Lord Sauron gifted to the kings of dwarves, elves and men, then CrowdStrike's FalconPy would be the One Ring.